-Caffe Ladro, Seattle Coffee Gear, First Tech Bank Open at Kirkland Urban
+Caffe Ladro, Seattle Coffee Gear, First Tech Federal Credit Union Open at Kirkland Urban

 Kirkland Urban welcomes new retailers, celebrates reopenings of existing shops and restaurants